 (+971) 4 330 6635

-We dare you to find a decent Dubai-based Instagram account without a photo of Boston Lane in it – or a foodie who has yet to rave about its ‘Chase the Cheddar’ toasties.
-Not only does this all-pink eatery still feel like a hidden gem (it’s tucked away in a picturesque courtyard), but it’s also the perfect place to linger over a cup of coffee – or something a little more inventive, like the ‘Mocha Darling’ (that’s made with date milk) and ‘Orange Is the New Black’ (an iced americano doused with sun-dried orange syrup).
+We dare you to find a decent Dubai-based Instagram account without a photo of Boston Lane in it – or a foodie who has yet to rave about its cheese and garlic toasties.
+Not only does this all-pink eatery still feel like a hidden gem (it’s tucked away in a picturesque courtyard), but it’s also the perfect place to linger over a long black – or something a little more inventive, like the new ‘Golden Grind’ latte that happens to be vegan.

 The Courtyard, Al Quoz